Compare House Removals

 Most removal companies will offer a mattress protector with their packing service, but you can easily do it yourself with items you already have in your house.
 If you don’t have a mattress protector, then wrap your mattress in old bed sheets or table covers and secure with tape.
 An extra layer of plastic sheeting will also act as extra protection.
 A useful moving house tip is to use a fitted sheet on both sides of the mattress as a first layer.

 Avoid bending the mattress to fit into a protective cover, it will damage the springs and affect the shape.
+A moving checklist will help you stick to a structured plan for your move.

 Most removal companies will offer a dismantle service for furniture including beds, but if you’re keeping the costs down then you can do this yourself.
 If you have the original instructions that came with your bed, then follow them.